johnnygreeney/CardanoForTheMasses/Chapte-10-RealFi.md

 So the first user to ‘volunteer’ to take on the debt, Barney in this example, will make a transaction as follows:

 Transaction:
-<Receive 4 ada from Barney
+<- Receive 4 ada from Barney
-<Receive -0.34 ada and 2 JCN from Bill’s transaction
+<- Receive -0.34 ada and 2 JCN from Bill’s transaction
->Send 3.32 ada to Barney
+-> Send 3.32 ada to Barney
->Send 2 JCN to Barney
+-> Send 2 JCN to Barney
-–Use 0.34 ada as the transaction fee
+*Use 0.34 ada as the transaction fee*

 Barney has volunteered to take on the debt of -0.34 debt, in doing so validating Bill’s transaction.
 All fees were technically paid in ada, however, the way Bill sees it, he only paid using JCN.